+- 1. All prohibited signs per SMC 20.50.550.

-- 1. Spinning devices; flashing lights; pennants - 2.
-Balloons.
-Balloons or any inflatable signs or inflatable objects used to aid in promoting the sale of products, goods, services or events or identify a building; - 3.
-Searchlights and beacons; - 4.
-Electronic reader boards or changing message signs - 5.
-Pole Signs - 6.
-Internally illuminated cabinet signs - 7.
-Signs that impair visual access from public viewpoints in view corridors are prohibited in all shoreline environments.
+- 2. Balloons.
+Balloons or any inflatable signs or inflatable objects used to aid in promoting the sale of products, goods, services or events or identify a building.

+- 3. Searchlights and beacons.

+- 4. Electronic reader boards or changing message signs.

+- 5. Neon signs.

+- 6. Pole Signs.

+- 7. Backlit awnings used as signs.

+- 8. Internally illuminated signs, except as allowed in 20.230.230(D)(1).

+- 9. Signs that impair visual access from public viewpoints in view corridors are prohibited in all shoreline environments.